WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Success | Whether the ability succeeded (always present).
 Target | The primary target of an ability.
 Message | The ability feedback a player would receive (always present).
-Count | Returns the amount of results.
+Count | Returns the number of results.

 ### Info Type

 Info type is a special type - it is plain text including selectors.
 The selectors are parsed into text if possible, for example: ``​`Your current target is @Target`​`` would inform a player of their current target.
-For selectors to be parsed into text correctly they must be surrounded by spaces in both directions so that they can correctly be identified.
+For selectors to be parsed into text correctly, they must be surrounded by spaces in both directions so that they can correctly be identified.

 Selector | Meaning
 --- | ---